 - Undergraduate: minimum of 12 credit hours per term

 - Graduate: minimum of 8 credit hours per term (9 credit hours per term in a 3-credit enrollment system)

-- Graduate students who hold an assistantship: 6 credit hours per term
+- Graduate students who hold an assistantship: minimum of 6 credit hours per term

 - International students enrolled in NU Immerse/Global Pathways must follow the requirements of their programs

-In general, F-1 students may be eligible to take:
+- In general, within minimum full-time credit requirements, F-1 students may be eligible to take a maximum of:

 - one 3-credit online course, or

 - one 4-credit online course in a 4-credit enrollment system

 - up to three credits total for 1-credit courses, i.e., three 1-credit courses, or one 2-credit course and one 1-credit course